Frequently Asked Questions

 What is the organizational structure of SMRC?

-What will happen to the rest of the Stanford staff?
+What happened to the rest of the Stanford staff?

 Is SMRC non-profit or for-profit?